brice-morin/ArduPi/mongodb-rpi/README.md

 to get full and official ARM support for MongoDB

-Note: these are the binaries for the HardFloat version of Raspian Wheezy
+Note: these are the binaries for the HardFloat version of Raspian Wheezy (the one recommended by www.raspberrypi.org)